seratch/bolt-kotlin-on-aws-lambda/README.md

-## Bolt for Java (still in beta) runs on AWS Lambda
+## Bolt for Java runs on AWS Lambda

-This is a sample project for building [Bolt Java (still in beta)](https://github.com/slackapi/java-slack-sdk) apps running on AWS Lambda.
+This is a sample project for building [Bolt for Java](https://github.com/slackapi/java-slack-sdk) apps running on AWS Lambda.

 On your local machine, I recommend running the app with the [Quarkus](https://quarkus.io/) framework (specifically using the [quarkus-undertow](https://quarkus.io/guides/http-reference)).
 You'll enjoy all the benefits of [Quarkus's development mode](https://quarkus.io/guides/getting-started).